-Tomatoes: can last all summer if properly fed, but be sure to use a slow release Nitrogen fertilizer to keep the plump red tomatoes coming all season long.
-I often burry old fish heads under my tomatoes to ensure good nutrition throughout the season.
+Tomatoes: Can last all summer if properly fed, but be sure to use a slow release nitrogen fertilizer to keep the plump red tomatoes coming all season long.
+I often bury old fish heads under my tomatoes to ensure good nutrition throughout the season.

-Chard: is also known as the veggie that keeps on giving, establish before the heat of summer and enjoy harvests all season long.
+Chard: Also known as the veggie that keeps on giving.
+Establish before the heat of summer and enjoy harvests all season long.

-Eggplant: produce large bushes that produce until the first frost.
+Eggplant: Produces large bushes that produce until the first frost.

 Kale, Tomatillo, Collard Greens, Onions

 Carrots, Arugula, Summer Squash, Cucumber, Melons, Green Beans, Peas, Radish

 Basil: My favorite herb.
 Big, bright, green leaves make for a delicious pesto or a great accent to your salad or sandwich.
 Pick off flowers to prolong the plant’s output.
 When the summer season is drawing to a close, let the plant flower and go to seed to ensure a great basil harvest next year!

 Be sure to work in some fresh compost before planting.
 Also, put 1 to 2 oz of organic fertilizer beneath the root ball of each plant to ensure a healthy crop and a long productive season!